-In light of the Covid-19 global pandemic, the home school agreement has been revised and shared with all families.
+In light of the Covid-19 global pandemic, the home school agreement was revised in January 2022 and shared with all families.
 This document provides additional information regarding the management and sanctions associated with unsafe behaviours.
 Regular review of, and amendments to, the risk assessment/protective measures document aim to provide up to date information regarding the management of behaviours whilst restrictive measures are in place.
 Both documents are available on the school website.

-This policy has direct links to the following policies: Anti-Bullying Policy PSHE Policy Relationships Education Policy P4C Policy
+This policy has direct links to the following policies:

+Anti-Bullying Policy

+PSHE Policy

+Relationships Education Policy

+P4C Policy